-Tephrochronology, the characterisation and use of volcanic-ash layers as a unique chronostratigraphic linking, synchronizing, and dating tool, has become a globally-practised discipline of immense practical value in a wide range of subjects including Quaternary stratigraphy, palaeoclimatology, palaeoecology, palaeolimnology, physical geography, geomorphology, volcanology, geochronology, archaeology, human evolution, anthropology, and human disease and medicine.
-The advent of systematic studies of cryptotephras - the identification, correlation, and dating of sparse, fine-grained glass-shard concentrations 'hidden' within sediments or soils - over the past 10-15 years has been revolutionary (Table 5).
-New cryptotephra techniques developed in northwestern Europe and Scandinavia in particular, adapted or improved to help solve problems as they arose, have now been applied to sedimentary sequences (including ice) on all the continents of the world.
+Tephrochronology, the characterisation and use of volcanic-ash layers as a unique chronostratigraphic linking, synchronizing, and dating tool, has become a globally-practised discipline of immense practical value in a wide range of subjects including Quaternary stratigraphy, palaeoclimatology, palaeoecology, palaeolimnology, physical geography, geomorphology, volcanology, geochronology, archaeology, human evolution, anthropology, ancient DNA studies, and human disease and medicine.
+The advent of systematic studies of cryptotephras - the identification, correlation, and dating of sparse, fine-grained glass-shard concentrations 'hidden' within sediments or soils - over the past ~20 years has been revolutionary (Table 6).
+New cryptotephra techniques developed in northwestern Europe and Scandinavia in particular - and in North America most recently - adapted or improved to help solve problems as they arose, have now been applied to sedimentary sequences (including ice) on all the continents.
 The result has been the extension of tephra isochrons over wide areas hundreds to several thousands of kilometres from source volcanoes.
-Taphonomic and other issues, such as understanding and quantifying uncertainties in correlation, provide plenty of scope for future work (Lowe, 2011).
+Taphonomic and other issues, such as quantifying uncertainties in correlation, provide scope for future work (Lowe, 2011; Davies, 2015).